advanced-js/blink/README.md

 ## V2

-Get to work for selectors that correspond to multiple selectors.
+Make plugin work for selectors that correspond to multiple elements.

 ```javascript
 jQuery('div').blink(1000);